rajeck1234/QuntZig./README.md

-## About the Contributer:

-My name is **Utkarsh Kumar From IIT Kharagpur**.For this project, I analyzed and interpreted data related to hotel reservations and cancellations.
-My contributions included providing insights on the distribution of cancellations across different countries and market segments, analyzing the impact of ADR on cancellation rates, and offering recommendations for hotel management to minimize cancellations and increase revenue.
+Hi, I'm Utkarsh Kumar from IIT Kharagpur.
+In this project, I focused on analyzing hotel reservation data to uncover trends in cancellations and their impact on revenue.
+My work involved examining cancellation patterns across different countries and market segments, analyzing the role of ADR (Average Daily Rate) in cancellation rates, and providing actionable recommendations for hotel management to reduce cancellations and maximize revenue.

-# Business Problem

-In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
-Each hotel is now dealing with a number of issues as a result, including fewer revenues and less than ideal hotel room use.
-Consequently, lowering cancellation rates in both hotels’ Primary goal in order to increase their efficiency in generating revenue, and for us to offer thorough business advice to address this problem.
+# Hotel Cancellation Analysis

+n recent years, both City Hotel and Resort Hotel have faced elevated cancellation rates, resulting in reduced revenue and suboptimal room utilization.
+This project aims to address this critical issue by identifying key factors contributing to cancellations and offering strategic recommendations to enhance hotel efficiency and profitability.

 The analysis of hotel booking cancellations as well as other factors that have no bearing on their business and yearly revenue generation are the main topics of this report.

+### Research Focus:

+The analysis dives deep into the factors influencing hotel booking cancellations and their broader impact on business performance and annual revenue.

-### Assumptions:
+⚖️ Key Assumptions:

-1. No unusual occurrences between 2015 and 2017 will have a substantial impact on the data used.
-1. The information is still current and can be used to analyze a hotel’s possible plans in an efficient manner.
+The data from 2015-2017 remains relevant without major disruptions affecting its reliability.
+The analysis reflects current market conditions, offering actionable insights.
-1. There are no unanticipated negatives to the hotel employing any advised technique.
+There are no unforeseen downsides to implementing the suggested strategies.
-1. The hotels are not currently using any of the suggested solutions.
+The hotels are not currently using the proposed solutions.
-1. The biggest factor affecting the effectiveness of earning income is booking cancellations.
+Booking cancellations are the primary challenge impacting revenue generation.
-1. Cancellations result in vacant rooms for the booked length of time.
+Cancellations result in unoccupied rooms for the intended duration of the stay.
-1. Clients make hotel reservations the same year they make cancellations.
+Reservations and cancellations occur within the same year.

-### Research Questions:
+❓ Research Questions:

-1. What are the variables that affect hotel reservation cancellations?
+What variables contribute to hotel reservation cancellations?
-1. How can we make hotel reservations cancellations better?
+How can the rate of hotel reservation cancellations be reduced?
-1. How will hotels be assisted in making pricing and promotional decisions?
+How can hotels use this analysis to make informed pricing and promotional decisions?

-### Hypothesis:

-1. More cancellations occur when prices are higher.
-1. When there is a longer waiting list, customers tend to cancel more frequently.
-1. The majority of clients are coming from offline travel agents to make their reservations.
+🧠 Hypotheses:
+Higher prices correlate with increased cancellations.
+Longer waitlists lead to more frequent cancellations.
+Most reservations are made through offline travel agents.

 ## Analysis and Findings:

-#### Cancellation Rates on the Hotels:
+#### Cancellation Rates Across Hotels:

 ![](download1.png)

-The data reveals that 37.1% of hotel reservations were canceled, resulting in a significant loss of revenue.
-A bar plot shows a clear contrast between the number of canceled (37.1%) and not canceled (62.9%) reservations.
-High cancellation rates lead to less ideal room usage and decreased revenue for hotels.
-Further analysis is necessary to identify factors contributing to high cancellation rates, such as pricing and waiting list length.
-By addressing these factors, we can develop strategies to reduce cancellations and improve revenue generation for hotels.
+A significant 37.1% of hotel reservations are canceled, leading to substantial revenue losses.
+The analysis shows stark differences between City and Resort Hotels, with the Resort Hotel experiencing a higher cancellation rate (41.71%) compared to the City Hotel (27.98%).
+It is crucial for hotel management to take proactive measures to address these disparities and reduce cancellations.

 ![](download2.png)The graph shows the number of reservations canceled and not canceled for each hotel type, with the Resort Hotel facing a significantly higher proportion of cancellations (27.98%) compared to the City Hotel (41.71%).
 Further analysis revealed that 72.02% of reservations at the Resort Hotel were not canceled, while only 58.29% of reservations at the City Hotel were not canceled.
 It is recommended that the Resort Hotel management takes proactive steps to reduce cancellation rates by identifying contributing factors and implementing appropriate measures.
 For the City Hotel, monitoring trends and identifying areas of improvement is necessary to maximize revenue and minimize losses.